 Packetized Serial uses TTL level multi-byte serial commands to set the motor speed and direction.
 Packetized serial is a one-direction only interface.
 The transmit line from the host is connected to S1.
 The host's receive line is not connected to the Sabertooth.
-Because of this, multiple Sabertooth 2x25 motor drivers can be connected to the same serial transmitter.
+Because of this, multiple Sabertooth 2x10 motor drivers can be connected to the same serial transmitter.
 It is also possible to use SyRen and Sabertooth motor drivers together from the same serial source, as well as any other serial device, as long as it will not act on the packets sent to the Sabertooth.
-If using a true RS-232 device like a PC's serial port, it is necessary to use a level converter to shift the - 10V to 10V RS-232 levels to the 0V to 5V TTL.
+If using a true RS-232 device like a PC's serial port, it is necessary to use a level converter to shift the -10V to 10V rs-232 levels to the 0v-5v TTL.
 Packetized serial uses an address byte to select the target device.
+The baud rate is selected automatically by sending the bauding character (170 in decimal, AA in hex) before any commands are sent.